spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/computing-dti.rst

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/processing-dmri-data/io-sct_dmri_compute_dti.png
    :align: center

-Now that we have the diffusion tensor images, we can move on to registering the dMRI data to the PAM50 template, which allows us to extract these DTI metrics from specific regions of the image.
+Now that we have the diffusion tensor images, we can move on to extracting DTI metrics from specific regions of the image.